disconcision/fructure/README.md

 - `ESC` return to NAV or TRANSFORM mode

-## STEP BOITE DIABOLIQUE: theis houses the 19 forbidden keybindings
+## BOITE DIABOLIQUE: housing the 19 forbidden keybindings
-EXPERIMENTAL & FICTIONAL
-(lies at best, trouble at worst)
+EXPERIMENTAL & FICTIONAL keybindings: lies at best, trouble at worst

 **NAV**
 - `F2` dump current structure to stdin